 - Any members of the public or press.

 The Standards Commission reviews the Hearing Rules on a regular basis to ensure they remain fit for purpose.
-The current version is the Hearing Process Guide & Rules 2018 V1, which applies to Hearings arranged in respect of cases received after 1 June 2018.
-The Hearing Process Guide and Rules has been updated and the revised version will apply to cases submitted by the CESPLS with effect from 6 November 2018.
+The current version is the Hearing Process Guide & Rules 2018 V1.2, which applies to Hearings arranged in respect of cases received after 18 December 2018.
+The Hearing Process Guide and Rules has been updated and the revised version will apply to cases submitted by the CESPLS with effect from 18 December 2018.

 A Hearing Panel may also dispense with or vary any requirement of the Hearing Rules, other than those set by the 2000 Act, where it appears to the Hearing Panel it would be fair and just to do so.